 He said several officers, including some with assault rifles, led the group out of the area.

-In that incident, police were investigating whether an overly boisterous celebration of the Olympics on Aug.
-14 led to noises that were misinterpreted as gunfire, with the ensuing chain reaction turning into a panic as crowds ran to evacuate.
+The false alarm comes as police investigate whether a raucous Olympics celebration Aug.
+14 led to noises people believed were shots at New York's Kennedy Airport, with the ensuing chain reaction turning into a panic as crowds ran to evacuate.